 - A use case that can run with general-purpose software such as MS Office, Adobe Acrobat Reader, Google Chrome, etc. is highly recommended since if it works with rarely used software then maybe only limited end-users would be able to reap its benefits.

 - If the automation demands an unusually high need of training to configure or use it then it would be a turn-off for the citizen developer to run it even once.
 There are high chances that another category such as Custom Activity, Solution, or Tools is potentially better suited to develop such a use case.

 - The use case should be universal and scalable.
-For instance, consider pre-built automation that performs auto-login for daily used applications.
+For instance, consider a ready-to-go automation that performs auto-login for daily used applications.
 There will be a limited advantage if the scope is kept restricted to only one or two applications.
 Hence it should either provide auto-login for more applications or there should be room to add more applications.

 a.
 Should have “Name” starting with an action word or a verb.
 It should be descriptive so that it is easy for the users to understand the value right away.

 b.
 Should have a relevant and concise “Description” of the functionality.

 c.
 While developing the automation, the “Name” and “Description” can be entered through the “Project Settings” wizard in the UiPath Studio as shown below.